i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Padding defaults TBD.
 - See options block for padding parameter negotiation
 - See options block for min/max padding parameters
-- Noise limits messages to 64KB.
+- Message size limit is 64KB.
 If more padding is necessary, send multiple frames.
 - Router response on violation of negotiated padding is implementation-dependent.